22139722/Online-Quiz/readme.txt

 ---->sudo python3 createsuperuser.py (In Linux)
 Enter the details asked by the Command Prompt
 It will create a new super user.

+How to run test cases.
+1. Front_end test case
+for front end cases we first need to open config.py file of the online Quiz project and then replace quiz.db data with test.sqlite3 and then write the following command
+---->python test_front_end.py
+2. Back_end test case
+To run back end test case run the following command on command prompt
+---->python test_back_end.py